bast/reproducible-rse/presentation.md

 ---

-## RSE topics for today
+## Topics for today

 .left-column50[
 - Version control for code and data

-- Documentation

-- Notebooks
+- Reusable Notebooks

 - Reproducibility and containers

-- Moving to the cloud or basement
+- Code mobility

 - Sharing and reusing